How to Determine the Symmetry Axis of a Flat Shape and the Optimum Value of the Quadratic Function

 The graph of a quadratic function will look like a parabola.
 The parabola’s axis of symmetry is the vertical line that divides the parabola into two congruent or equal parts.
 The axis of symmetry always passes through the apex of the parabola.
 The x-coordinate of the vertex is the equation of the parabola’s axis of symmetry.

-See also difference between step up and step down transformer
+See also difference between dnas and dnase

 We can identify a line of symmetry graphically by simply finding the point farthest from the curve of the parabola.
 This is called the apex, the point where the two lines are connected.
 If the parabola is a hill, the highest point on the hill will represent the apex of the parabola.
 If the parabola is a valley, the lowest point in the valley will represent the apex of the parabola.
 However, if you go through a quadratic function, there is a formula you should know.